Sanur Bali, Indonesia Travel Guide

 This market operates as a fresh produce and daily needs market during the day, becoming the famous night food market after sunset.

-Authentic local shopping experience.
+Authentic shopping in the area experience.

 Sanur has no major dedicated indoor food halls.